Azure/azure-event-hubs-for-kafka/tutorials/spark/README.md

 ## Microbatching vs Continuous

-Spark began as a purely microbatched system, but recently (since Spark v2.3) supported [`Continuous Mode`](https://databricks.com/blog/2018/03/20/low-latency-continuous-processing-mode-in-structured-streaming-in-apache-spark-2-3-0.html).
-Both microbatch and continuous processing are supported by EventHubs for Kafka when using the Spark-Kafka connector.
+Spark began as a purely microbatched system, but recently (in Spark v2.3) released [`Continuous Mode`](https://databricks.com/blog/2018/03/20/low-latency-continuous-processing-mode-in-structured-streaming-in-apache-spark-2-3-0.html) to support continuous processing.
+While the streaming paradigms may differ, both microbatch and continuous processing are supported by EventHubs for Kafka when using the Spark-Kafka connector.

 ## Create an Event Hubs namespace